Tollerton, North Yorkshire

-Tollerton is a village and civil parish in the Hambleton District of North Yorkshire, England.
+Tollerton is a village and civil parish in North Yorkshire, England.
 Tollerton is situated close to both the A19 and the River Kyle about 4 mi south of Easingwold and 10 mi north of York.

 History

+The name Tollerton derives from the Old English tolneretūn meaning 'tax gatherer's settlement'.

 No date for the establishment of a settlement at Tollerton has been determined but it was part of the old royal Forest of Galtres until 1630.
 Tollerton is mentioned in the Domesday Book as Tolentun in the ancient wapentake of Bulford in the North Riding and was owned by the church of St Peter in York.
 In the 12th century, the wapentake was renamed as the wapentake of Bulmer.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

-Until the latter half of the 20th century, the village had a small railway halt, which was closed in November 1965.
+Until the latter half of the 20th century, the village had a railway halt, which was closed in November 1965.

-Governance

-The village lies within Thirsk and Malton parliamentary constituency.
-It also lies within the Tollerton ward of Hambleton District Council and the Easingwold electoral district of North Yorkshire County Council.
-The population of this ward taken at the 2011 Census was 2,090.

 Geography

-The village lies is adjacent to the East Coast Main Line railway, though the nearest stations are either at York or Thirsk.
+The village is adjacent to the East Coast Main Line railway but the nearest stations are York or Thirsk.
 It lies just over 1 mi from the A19.
 The River Kyle flows to the south west of the village.